rahulbot/Programming-Style-Examples/README.md

 Use
 ---

-Run each script like this:
+Run each scripts like this:
 ```
 python imperative.py
 ```

+The examples included show each of these styles:
+* imperative
+* procedural
+* object-oriented
+* event-driven (not that well)
+* functional
+* test-driven